Apoc70/RemovePrivateFlag/README.md

 ## Synopsis

-RemovePrivatFlags.exe will remove the private flags from all messages in an Exchange Server mailbox (appointments will not be altered).
+RemovePrivateFlags.exe will remove the private flags from all messages in an Exchange Server mailbox (appointments will not be altered).

 ## Why should I use this